EliasWheatfall/SterlingEngineOne/_posts/2023-11-03-Evaluation-and-Analysis.md

 While a P-V diagram is useful for determining the work done in the system it doesn't give us an understanding of how fast the work is done, or how fast the system is oscillating.
 To understand this we created an ODE for the system that can be visualized in Figure (2).
 This figure shows that the steady-state response for the system is ~63 rad/s or 600 rpm.

-To create this table the following equations were used in ODE 45:
+To create this table the following equations were used in a fourth order Runge-Kutta ODE solver:

 ![EQ](https://eliaswheatfall.github.io/StirlingEngineOne/assets/eq.png){: .center-image width="400" }

 {: .subtext}
-Figure (3): Equations for ODE45
+Figure (3): Equations for fourth order Runge-Kutta ODE solver